Services for NGOs

 Convocation.
 The Board shall convene the meetings of the General Assembly with a [one-month] notice.
 The agenda of the meetings must be sent with the invitations.
 The invitations may be sent by post or by e-mail.

 Quorum.
-The General Assembly is validly instituted regardless of the number of Members present.
+The General Assembly is validly instituted if at least [one third] of the members are present.

 The Chair.
 The Chair, and in his/her absence the Deputy Chair (as defined in article 17 below), shall chair the meetings of the General Assembly.